Blue Owl Capital (NYSE:OBDC) and SouthPeak Interactive (OTCMKTS:SOPK) Head to Head Survey

 |N/A

-This table compares Blue Owl Capital and SouthPeak Interactive’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Blue Owl Capital and SouthPeak Interactive’s revenue, earnings per share and valuation.

 |Gross Revenue